Vilsegg Castle: History

 In 1263, Henry of Vilsegg, a Dienstmann of the lords of Hohenegg, was mentioned as being at the castle.
 The Hoheneggs were, in turn, vassals (Lehnsmänner) of the Bishopric of Kempten.
 The castle had probably been built by around 1220/30 and is one of the most important examples of Hohenstaufen architecture in Tyrol.

 The ministeriales of Vilsegg were last mentioned in 1314; after that the Hoheneggs themselves occupied the castle.

 At the start of the 14th century Count Meinhard II of Tyrol sought to enlarge his territory at the expense of his neighbours.
 He also seized several castles belonging to the Hoheneggs, such as the nearby cave castle of Loch near Pinswang; however, Vilsegg held this at least until 1408 as a fief of the Bishopric of Kempten.
 Finally the bishopric enfeoffed the Duke of Austria with the castle and lordship, both of which were granted as an afterlehen to the Hoheneggs.

 In 1671, John Francis, the last of the Hoheneggs, died and the subfief was returned to Austria; the Roman-German emperor was therefore legally a direct vassal of the bishopric in respect of the Barony of Vilsegg.
 The castle was occupied until at least 1709 by Austrian governors (Pfleger), but is shown on a 1774 map as a ruin.

-The year 1806 saw its transfer to the Kingdom of Bavaria, but in 1816 the town, castle and barony was finally returned to Austria as a result of the Congress of Vienna.
+1806 saw its transfer to the Kingdom of Bavaria, but in 1816 the town, castle and barony was finally returned to Austria as a result of the Congress of Vienna.

-In 1939 large sections of the walls collapsed during an earthquake (for example the east wall of the bergfried with its elevated entrance).
+In 1939, large sections of the walls collapsed during an earthquake (for example the east wall of the bergfried with its elevated entrance).
 In 1953 the bergfried was made safe by the Austrian Federal Monuments Department.
 Currently the remaining wall remnants of the palas and the castle defences are being uncovered and repaired.